rodrigo-castellano/KGE-Distillation/README.md

 The datasets can be found in the folder experiments/data.

 ## Theory
-Theoretical foundations can be found in the manuscript: 'Distilling KGE black boxes into interpretable NeSy models', by Rodrigo Castellano Ontiveros, Francesco Giannini, and Michelangelo Diligenti.
+Theoretical foundations can be found in the manuscript: **Distilling KGE black boxes into interpretable NeSy models**, by Rodrigo Castellano Ontiveros, Francesco Giannini, and Michelangelo Diligenti.

 ## Authors
 Rodrigo Castellano Ontiveros and Michelangelo Diligenti.